Fun Sequential Elementary Music Lessons to Develop Music Reading Skills

 Movable Do

-But teaching movable Do is important.
-When you teach movable Do in a consistent manner key changes become commonplace.
-Thus playing in various keys is not “scary” when students are learning to play instruments.
+Teaching movable Do is important.
+When you teach familiar songs in different keys using a consistent pitch-reading approach, key changes become routine for students.
+This makes playing in various keys less intimidating for students learning instruments in band or orchestra.

 Kodály Song Resources

-- 150 American Folk Songs to Read, Sing, & Play published by Boosey & Hawkes.
-This fabulous song resource follows the Kodály sequence.
+- 150 American Folk Songs to Read, Sing, & Play (Boosey & Hawkes) – a classic resource organized to follow the Kodály sequence.

 Sequential Repertoire of Elementary Music Lessons